jtjanecek/scdl/README.md

   -s SEGMENTSPARALLEL, --segments SEGMENTSPARALLEL
                         Set number of segments that will be downloaded in parallel (default = 16)
+  -f FFMPEGPATH, --ffmpeg-location FFMPEGPATH
+                        Path to ffmpeg.
+Can be the containing directory or ffmpeg executable itself
 ```
 By default the higher quality 256kbps M4A file will be downloaded (whenever it's available), mp3 is only used as a fallback.
 If there is a free download available (enabled by the artist and accessible under the "More..." button), then both .m4a and .mp3 will be skipped.